 The appreciation and enjoyment of classical music through analytical listening.
 The study of musical elements; the development of musical forms and styles, vocal and instrumental media, the lives of the great composers, and analyses of their works.
+Illustrated by recordings.
 (CSU/UC) AA/AS Area C, CSU Area C-1, IGETC Area 3A